Eye examinations and services

 A VFA is a non-invasive computerized examination used to locate any deficiencies/blind-spots in the central, para-central and peripheral/side vision of the eye.
 Such a procedure allows the optometrist to check and monitor eye conditions such as glaucoma, optic nerve disease, stroke, defects involving the visual pathway to the brain, retinal detachment and many other conditions which may result in vision loss.

-Referrals to Ophthalmologists & GPs
+Referrals to ophthalmologists & GPs

 Eye examinations at times uncover findings which require on-referral to other health professionals such as ophthalmologists (eye specialists) and general practitioners for specialist care/treatment.
 Referrals to these other health professionals are provided at this practice, following an examination/consultation with the optometrist.